 Nikon’s first stab at making interchangeable lens mirrorless cameras didn’t exactly set the world burning; the 1-series’ fairly small, low-resolution 1-inch CX sensor – with a 2.7x crop factor – quickly fell in the back of its mirrorless rivals.

 Nikon Z50 Price

-The solution was the Z mount, that was introduced in late 2018 therefore arrived somewhat past due to the mirrorless party.
+The solution was the Z mount, which was introduced in late 2018, therefore, arrived somewhat past due to the mirrorless party.
 But if you’re going to arrive late, you’re likely to have to make quite an entry – and the Nikon Z 50 has certainly performed that.

 Nikon Z50: Build and Handling

 We thought the Nikon Z6 and Z7 were compact, however, the Z50 is positively dinky, particularly with the brand new ‘pancake’ Nikkor Z DX 16-50mm f/3.5-6.3 VR kit lens attached.
 Gleam new Nikkor Z DX 50-250mm f/4.5-6.3 VR telephoto zoom.